browserengineering/book/book/animations.md

 [units]: https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units

-Much like in JavaScript, we'll need an `animate` method that increments the frame count, computes the new value and returns it; this value will be placed in the style of an element.
+Much like in JavaScript, we'll need an `animate` method that increments the frame count, computes the new value and returns it:

 ``` {.python}
 class NumericAnimation: